Where Does the Mississippi River Begin and End

 Spanning over 2348 miles in the United States, The Mississippi is the second-longest river in the country.
 But its 1250,000 square mile drainage area is ranked 3rd largest in the world.
 The waters from the Mississippi rise in Minnesota and run south, inevitably emptying into the Gulf Of Mexico.
 The first Europeans to see the river were the history of the Mississippi River.

 In 1682, a Frenchman by the name of Robert de La Salle reached the mouth of the river and claimed it in the name of his country France.
 The Western portion was purchased in 1803 by the United States, resulting in the largest real estate transaction in human history.
 The Louisiana Purchase.
 After the Louisiana Purchase and with the development of the Steamboat, the Mississippi River became the most important vein for transportation in the New World.
-The Mississippi helped forge the settlers in the central area of the US using the steamboat as the vehicle, making it happen.
+The Mississippi river flows would help forge the settlers in the central area of the US using the steamboat as the vehicle, making it happen.

 In 1812 the Steamboat New Orleans reached the city it was named after a four-month voyage from Pittsburg, Pennsylvania.
 The trip was historically important for economic and cultural change.
 The voyage marked the beginning of commercial steam navigation on inland rivers and led to revolutionary economic and cultural change.